Apprentice Training Automotive: GM ASEP

 Description

 The Associate Degree Automotive Training Apprenticeship program combines on-the-job training with classroom instruction to prepare students for careers as General Motors automotive technicians.
 As the automotive industry advances with sophisticated technology and responds to the needs and demands of consumerism and legislation, employment opportunities will continue to increase for technicians who are highly skilled.
 Over five semesters, the student will complete an associate degree and work in the industry.
 This is an accelerated and demanding program, so students must be willing to commit themselves to both work and study.
-Students will take GM specific coursework along with 21.6 hours of general education courses.
-(Housed in the Applied Technologies Department)
+Students will take GM specific coursework along with required general education courses.

 Program Learning Outcomes